BetterDiscord/docs/docs/themes/basics/creating.md

 }
 ```

 Save once again and you'll see that the guild list shrunk as expected!
 But, the guilds didn't shrink with it and they got cut off.
-This is where theming in BetterDiscord differentiates from typical web development, traversing the DOM tree to find out what else has to be overidden to actually do what you want.
+This is where theming in BetterDiscord differentiates from typical web development, traversing the DOM tree to find out what else has to be overridden to actually do what you want.
 Let's do that together!
 Checking each node as we go, the first one we see that sets its own width has the selector `.listItem-3SmSlK` which sets it to `72px`.
 Let's go ahead and change that to `50px` as well.

 ```css
 .guilds-2JjMmN,